RadoslawDebinski/Encryptor-and-decryptor-with-public-key-RSA-algorithm/README.md

 coprime - This function checks are two numbers co-prime or not.

 *Additional functions, with no current usage.
 They were created to allow the program's work with numbers bigger than 64 bit in future.
-There is a need to expand them to work correctly.
+There is a need to expand them to work correctly:

 modInv - executes the modular multiplicative inverse.